 ♻️ My thoughts about all this is that this is very very important work that has to be done, but it has to be followed by the realisation that the solution has to come upstream by refusing plastic in the first place and taking responsibility for our garbage!
 Of course the ideal would also be if big companies and governments become more proactive but meanwhile, let’s not wait.

 Collecting all this garbage and getting it to be recycled it’s a huge huge huge effort and it also requires lots of resources.
 Also think that plastic can be recycled only once most of the time!
 So yes for the moment what we can do is refuse to participate in this and vote by choosing to refuse or to use alternatives to single use."

-With a week-long Paros Campfire retreat in the planning stages for September 2019, we will look at some of the issues affecting the island and focus on the ways that people are ringing the changes that we need to make both individually and collectively.
+With a week-long Paros Campfire retreat in the programming stages for September 2019, we will look at some of the issues affecting the island and focus on the ways that people are ringing the changes that we need to make both individually and collectively.
 I was lucky enough to discover Tassos Yoga at Magaya and ended up attending classes most days through September.
 Tassos is an inspiring teacher, who seems equally at home with advanced practitioners and relative newcomers like me.
 He is skilled and experienced in Iyengar practice but his teaching has a broad appeal and his interest in meditation and Eastern philosophy ties in with the complete science of yoga.

 Tao's meditation, well-being and self-development centre near Ambelas has been open for some years now and other new initiatives are taking place too.
 Self-sufficiency, permaculture and upcycling were all words I heard mentioned many times by both Parians and the growing international community who spend much of their time on the island.